And Phenylethanolamine n-methyltransferase converts norepinephrine into epinephrine (adrenaline).

 Mind Lab Pro contains a synergistic blend of 11 brain enhancing nootropics covering all aspects of cognition and brain health.
 See my full Mind Lab Pro review for more.

 You can safely use up to 2,000 mg per day when stacking with ADHD meds.
-But dosed throughout your day.
+But in smaller divided doses throughout your day.

 [ii] Woods S.K., Meyer J.S.
 “Exogenous tyrosine potentiates the methylphenidate-induced increase in extracellular dopamine in the nucleus accumbens: a microdialysis study.”
 Brain Research.
 1991 Sep 27;560(1-2):97-105. (source)